pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

     time.sleep(1)
 ```

-To add more readings, more colours need to be added to the list in the plotter setup, eg:
+To add more readings, more colours need to be added to the list in the plotter setup, e.g.:

 ```python
 white = 0xFFFFFF
 red = 0xFF0000
 splotter = plotter.ScreenPlotter([white, red])
 ```

-You then simply add more values to the update call:
+You can then add more values to the update call:

 ```python
     splotter.update(analog_in.value, another_analog_in.value)
 ```

 These will be coloured in the same order you define the colours in the setup.
 So `analog_in` will be white, and `another_analog_in` will be red.

-The number of colours you define in setup must be equal to or more than the number of readings you make in `update`.
+The number of colours you define in setup must be equal to, or more than, the number of readings you make in `update`.

 More advanced usage can be found in [the plotter examples](#plotter-bme280), and [the plotter code itself](../../blob/master/library/pimoroni_envirowing/screen/plotter.py).

-#### Logger

-TODO